samervin/python-web-server/README.md

     - `sudo chmod 0755 /usr/local/bin/certbot-auto`
 - `sudo /usr/local/bin/certbot-auto certonly`
     - You may need to add a debug flag to get it to run, depending on the flavor of Linux you're using.
+- To renew, simply run the certbot again.
+For me, it's located at `/opt/eff.org/certbot/venv/bin/certbot`.

 To set up Nginx: